flyteorg/flyte/rsts/deployment/aws/opta.rst

 A Flyte user may provision and orchestrate this setup by themselves, but the Flyte team has partnered with the `Opta <https://github.com/run-x/opta>`_ team to create a streamlined production deployment strategy for AWS with ready-to-use templates provided in the `Flyte repo <https://github.com/flyteorg/flyte/tree/master/opta>`_.
-The following documentation specifies how to use and further configure them.
+The following demo and documentation specifies how to use and further configure them.

+.. youtube:: CMp04-mdtQQ

 Deploying Opta Environment and Service for Flyte
 ************************************************